Datatilsynet - DT-20/02178

 Holding[edit | edit source]

-Yes, the company was found to have breached Article 6(1)(f) GDPR for lack of legal basis, Article 21 for lack of considering an objection, Article 13 for lack of information and Article 24 for lack of internal controls concerning the company's access to employees' inboxes (emails).
+Yes, the DPA (Datatilsynet) held that the company had breached Article 6(1)(f) GDPR for lack of legal basis, Article 21 for lack of considering an objection, Article 13 for lack of information and Article 24 for lack of internal controls concerning the company's access to employees' inboxes (emails).
 The DPA also found that the company had breached the fundamental principles as per the GDPR, specifically Article 5(1)(a) and 5(2).

 For this, they were fined NOK 400 000 (€38,800) and required to update their internal routines and submit a written confirmation of the latter, including documentation, to the DPA within four weeks (unless they appeal the decision).